 This is because airlines and other travel products are available all over the world 24 hours a day, seven days a week.

-The Global Distribution System (GDS) has been a backbone of airline operations for decades.
+The Global Distribution System (GDS) has been the backbone of airline operations for decades.

 GDS is the worldwide computerized booking system used to reserve airline seats, accommodation rooms, and automobile rental by travel agencies, internet booking sites, and huge organizations.

 GDS’s traditional role is changing and the transformations in the travel sector are challenging.
 Many online travel websites and airlines are pressuring and encouraging customers to book directly through their websites.